tensorflow/tensorflow/tensorflow/contrib/slim/README.md

 ## Defining Models

 Models can be succinctly defined using TF-Slim by combining its variables, layers and scopes.
-Each of these elements are defined below.
+Each of these elements is defined below.

 ### Variables